Service

 • Ensure your healthcare choices are followed, even if you cannot communicate them.

-• Prevent the need for court intervention in making medical decisions.
+• Prevent the need for court intervention in making medical decisions by appointing someone as agent or surrogate to implement your wishes.

 What Can a Living Will Cover?
 A living will typically addresses decisions related to: